 This section provides an overview of the cleanup process that typically occurs at a site following the discovery of a release or threatened release of a hazardous substance to the environment.
 See WAC 173-340-510 for an overview of the administrative options for investigating and cleaning up a site.
 If there are any inconsistencies between this section and any specifically referenced sections, the referenced section governs.

 (1) Release reporting.
-Within ninety days of discovering a hazardous substance release or threatened release that may pose a threat to human health or the environment, an owner or operator must report the release to Ecology as described in WAC 173-340-300.
+Within 90 days of discovering a hazardous substance release or threatened release that may pose a threat to human health or the environment, an owner or operator must report the release to ecology as described in WAC 173-340-300.
 Other persons are encouraged to report such releases.
-Some releases are exempt from the release reporting requirements of this chapter, including those previously reported to Ecology under the state's hazardous waste, underground storage tank, or water quality laws.
+Some releases are exempt from the release reporting requirements of this chapter, including those previously reported to ecology under the state's hazardous waste, underground storage tank, or water quality laws.
 The term "hazardous substance" includes a broad range of substances as defined in WAC 173-340-200.

 (2) Initial investigation.
-Within ninety days of learning of a hazardous substance release, Ecology conducts an initial investigation under WAC 173-340-310 to confirm whether a release occurred that poses a threat and to determine whether further remedial action is necessary to confirm or address that threat.
-Ecology may extend an initial investigation when independent remedial actions are completed within ninety days of release discovery.
+Within 90 days of learning of a hazardous substance release, ecology conducts an initial investigation under WAC 173-340-310 to confirm whether a release occurred that poses a threat and to determine whether further remedial action is necessary to confirm or address that threat.
+Ecology may extend an initial investigation when independent remedial actions are completed within 90 days of release discovery.
 Ecology notifies owners and operators in writing of its determination.
-For sites where remedial action is necessary, Ecology also notifies the public in the Contaminated Site Register and provides information about the site on Ecology’s website under WAC 173-340-600.
+For sites where remedial action is necessary, ecology also notifies the public in the Contaminated Site Register and provides information about the site on ecology’s website under WAC 173-340-600.

 (3) Site hazard assessment and ranking.
-Based on the results of the initial investigation, Ecology assesses and ranks the threats to human health and the environment posed by the site under WAC 173-340-320.
+Based on the results of the initial investigation, ecology assesses and ranks the threats to human health and the environment posed by the site under WAC 173-340-320.
 Ecology may update the site’s hazard assessment and rankings during the cleanup process when new information becomes available or conditions change.
 Ecology uses the results to support decisions to add or remove sites from the contaminated sites list, prioritize remedial action and funding among and within sites, track cleanup progress, and communicate threats to the public.

 (4) Listing.
 Ecology lists a site based on the results of the initial investigation and the site hazard assessment and ranking.

 (a) Contaminated sites list.
-If further remedial action is necessary, Ecology adds the site to the contaminated sites list under WAC 173-340-330.
+If further remedial action is necessary, ecology adds the site to the contaminated sites list under WAC 173-340-330.
 The list also identifies the site’s remedial action status.
 Ecology updates the status during the cleanup process to reflect current conditions.
-The list is publicly available on Ecology’s website.
+The list is publicly available on ecology’s website.

 (b) No further action sites list.
-If no further remedial action is necessary, Ecology adds the site to the no further action sites list under WAC 173-340-335.
+If no further remedial action is necessary, ecology adds the site to the no further action sites list under WAC 173-340-335.
 The list identifies whether institutional controls or periodic reviews remain necessary at the site.
-The list is publicly available on Ecology’s website.
+The list is publicly available on ecology’s website.

 (5) Interim actions.
 Under certain conditions it may be necessary or appropriate to conduct an early, interim action at a site before conducting a cleanup action.